Judge says that the effect of police turning up at Mr Miller’s workplace “because of his political opinions must not be underestimated”.

 At the time, I thought she was being paranoid.
 Now it has become abundantly clear that one cannot be too careful.

-Read article: Must we all live in fear of a visit from the actual thought police?
+Read article: Must we all live in fear of a visit from

 “To make good decisions, a society must have healthy discussions even if it is offensive to some people”